 Other students may need academic help because they learn at a different pace, have learning style differences, or have missed instruction due to illness or change of school.
 We further work with students who need to refine their writing skills, learn strategies for standardized test taking, or master note-taking skills.

 Tutoring is available in reading, writing, math, exam preparation, academic support, and study skills.
-Commonwealth Learning Center is accredited by the Academy of Orton-Gillingham Practitioners and Educators.
+Commonwealth Learning Center is accredited by the Orton-Gillingham Academy.

 Our Instructional Programs

 We design each student’s instructional program to ensure success.